tdadah/FizzBuzz/README.md

 This is a C# .NET Core console application that prints out the numbers 1 - 100.
 If the number is a multiple of three, it prints out "Fizz", a multiple of five prints out "Buzz", a multiple of seven prints out "Wizz", and a multiple of eleven prints out "Bang."
 The number fifteen would print out "FizzBuzz", the number 33 would print out "FizzBang", and the number 70 would print out "BuzzWizz", etc.

+## Blazor
+There is a Blazor project in this solution to provide a web application GUI for getting output.
+This is not yet complete.

-## Places for improvement:
+## Plans for improvement
+The Blazor implementation needs to have the start and end values as input in the setup so the user can set the values.
+I also want to add the ability to add as many multiple/string value replacemnts as they want.
+The ProcessOutput.FizzBuzz needs to be updated with a new parameter to pass the new line characater that would be used depending on the project being run.
+For example we want /n in in the console application but <br /> in the web application.

-One potential improvement is to allow the user to input the start and stop numbers as well as the multiples and string replacements as parameters.
-An even better improvement would be to have a GUI input for each of the values.
+Another potential improvement is to allow the user to input the start and stop numbers as well as the multiples and string replacements as parameters for the console application.